TrupleCpu/h2Graph/README.md

 - If `part_c/part_c.py` fails to find your model, update `MODEL_PATH` or pass a checkpoint to the script (it currently uses a constant).
 You can also load the checkpoint manually in an interactive session to validate.
 - Use `requirements.txt` to view pinned package versions.

-## Next steps (optional)

-- I can add a `environment.yml` for conda reproducibility, make a small wrapper CLI for running the parts with options, or add a CONTRIBUTING guide.
-Tell me which you'd prefer.